Shhd-code/SH-Hub-fredggy-jhgjhb-fewdghijb6dgivigufyd-dtstwwysuiopppglpnpbpbphificuxyxyxyxhcjcjxtxrztzy-kvobpnp/README.md

 copySpamBtn.MouseButton1Click:Connect(function()
     if spamARunning then return end
-    if not selectedName then setStatus("اختر لاعب اولا") return end local prefix = (prefixBox.Text ~= "" and prefixBox.Text) or ";"
+    local prefix = (prefixBox.Text ~= "" and prefixBox.Text) or ";"
     startSpam(buildSpamA(getEffectiveName(), prefix))
     spamARunning = true; setStartOn(copySpamBtn)